 What is meal prep?

-According to Meal Prep Haven, meal prep is preparing some or all of your meals before you’re ready to eat them.
+Meal prep is preparing some or all of your meals before you’re ready to eat them.
 You may have heard the term batch cooking, which refers to preparing your meals on one day for the rest of the week.